Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Introduction

-In this paper we demonstrate the possibility of realizing orders of magnitude improvement of the Q-over-V ratio by three-dimensional sculpting of the electromagnetic environment using inverse design by Topology Optimization (TopOpt) \cite{BENDSOE_KIKUCHI_1988,CHRISTIANSEN_SIGMUND_COMSOL_2020}, which has garnered significant interest for nano-photonic applications in recent years \cite{MOLESKY_2018,JENSEN_SIGMUND_2011}.
-First, a study of the full 3D design problem reveals a reduction in the achievable $V_{\textbf{r}_0}$ with increasing 3D design freedom (Fig.~\ref{FIG:MIN_VR0_3D_STUDY}).
-Then, by exploiting a fundamental symmetry discovered from the 3D-sculpted structures (Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}) the problem is reduced to an axisymmetric sculpting problem enabling extreme design resolution, in turn allowing the discovery of a structure supporting an air-confined mode with $V_{\textbf{r}_0} \approx 0.00003 \left[\lambda/2\right]^3$ (Fig.~\ref{FIG:2D_MembraneConfinement}c) and another supporting a material-confined mode with $V_{\textbf{r}_0} \approx 0.0008 \left[\lambda/(2 n_{\mathrm{Si}})\right]^3$ simultaneously allowing for extreme spectral confinement ($Q>10^8$) by embedding the structure in ellipsoidal shells (Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}).
-Finally, the effect of the dielectric material choice, device volume and minimum feature-size on $V_{\textbf{r}_0}$ is studied (Fig.~\ref{FIG:PARAMETER_STUDIES_AXISYM}), in the process finding a silicon structure with 1 nm solid bridge-feature at $\textbf{r}_0$ exhibiting $V_{\textbf{r}_0} \approx 0.0004 \left[\lambda/(2 n_{\mathrm{Si}})\right]^3 \approx 1.2 \cdot 10^{-6} \left[\lambda\right]^3$.
+In this paper we demonstrate the theoretical and numerical possibility of realizing orders of magnitude improvement of the $Q$-over-$V$ ratio by allowing three-dimensional sculpting of the electromagnetic environment using inverse design by Topology Optimization (TopOpt) \cite{BENDSOE_KIKUCHI_1988,CHRISTIANSEN_SIGMUND_COMSOL_2020}, which has garnered significant interest for nano-photonic applications in recent years \cite{MOLESKY_2018,JENSEN_SIGMUND_2011}.
+This clearly demonstrates the benefit of exploiting the third spatial dimension in device design.
+First, a study of the full 3D design problem reveals new EDC geometries, shaped to enhance out-of-plane light confinement by supporting a new mode-shape near $\textbf{r}_0$ (compare inserts in Fig.~\ref{FIG:2D_MembraneConfinement}a and Fig.~\ref{FIG:2D_MembraneConfinement}b) leading to a reduction in the achievable $V_{\textbf{r}_0}$ with increasing 3D design freedom (Fig.~\ref{FIG:MIN_VR0_3D_STUDY}).
+Then, by exploiting a fundamental rotational symmetry discovered from the freely 3D-sculpted structures (Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}) the problem is reduced to an axisymmetric sculpting problem enabling extreme design resolution, in turn allowing the discovery of a structure supporting an air-confined mode with $V_{\textbf{r}_0} \approx 3 \cdot 10^{-5} \left[\lambda/2\right]^3$ (Fig.~\ref{FIG:2D_MembraneConfinement}c) and another supporting a material-confined mode with $V_{\textbf{r}_0} \approx 8 \cdot 10^{-4} \left[\lambda/(2 n_{\mathrm{Si}})\right]^3$ simultaneously allowing for extreme spectral confinement ($Q>10^8$) by embedding the structure in ellipsoidal shells (Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}).
+A systematic study of the effect of the dielectric material choice, device volume and minimum feature-size on $V_{\textbf{r}_0}$ is presented (Fig.~\ref{FIG:PARAMETER_STUDIES_AXISYM}), revealing a remarkable 1/$n^7$ dependence of the achievable mode-volume on the refractive index at lower index values (Fig.~\ref{FIG:PARAMETER_STUDIES_AXISYM})a.
+In the process we identify a silicon structure with 1 nm solid bridge-feature at $\textbf{r}_0$ exhibiting $V_{\textbf{r}_0} \approx 4 \cdot 10^{-4} \left[\lambda/(2 n_{\mathrm{Si}})\right]^3 \approx 1.2 \cdot 10^{-6} \left[\lambda\right]^3$.
+Finally, a study of the effect of geometric perturbations, mimicking fabrication imperfections, is included, revealing remarkable geometric robustness of both $Q$ and $V_{\textbf{r}_0}$.